maulanaady/AquaTech-User-Activity-Analysis/README.md

 ```

 ## Problem Statement
-Although the filenames are created in the format of the current datetime (to match the _data_interval_start_ parameter in Airflow), the actual raw data is for event time in 2022 (timestamp = 2022).
+Although the name of folders and files are adjusted in the format of the current datetime (merely, this adjustment is to match the _data_interval_start_ parameter in Airflow), the actual raw data is for *event time* in 2022 (*timestamp* = 2022).
 Below is an example JSON record from the raw data:
 ```
 [{
   "distinct_id": "21920",